monkrus/merxtoken/README.md

 3. Create `bs-config.json` file for lite-server

-4. Creat css folder for css, js and index.html files.
+4. Create css folder for css, js and index.html files.
+/minified css, js, bootstrap and jquery/

+5. Import `web3`, `truffle-contract` libraries and create `app.js`
+Web3 allows our app to communicate with  blockchain.
+MetaMask injects into HHTPprovider that allows our browser to talk to the blockchain.

+6. Setup MetaMask